robotics102/um-f25/project_0/2_eliza.md

 # Eliza 102
 {: .no_toc }
-Project 0 Checkpoint
+Project 0 Activity
 {: .fs-6 .fw-300 }

 ## Instructions

-In this checkpoint you'll have a little talk with the user.
+In this activity you'll have a little talk with the user.
 Complete the following:

 - Write a program in ```src/4_eliza.cpp``` so it performs the behavior specified below.